Cascadia: An Efficient Cascade Serving System for Large Language Models: Evaluation

 \end{itemize}

-\textbf{System performance with different model cascades.} We further evaluate \sys using a different model cascade by replacing the DeepSeek series with the Llama series (Llama3-8B and Llama3-70B).
-As shown in~\autoref{fig:others}, \sys outperforms baselines by up to 3.8$\times$ and on average 2.6$\times$, demonstrating strong performance across LLM cascades.
+\textbf{System performance with different model cascades \jyh{and serving optimizations.}} We further evaluate \sys using a different model cascade by replacing the DeepSeek series with the Llama series (Llama3-8B and Llama3-70B).
+As shown in~\autoref{fig:others}, \sys outperforms baselines by up to 3.8$\times$ and on average 2.6$\times$, demonstrating strong performance across LLM cascades. \jyh{We also compare \sys with Sarathi-Serve~\citep{agrawal2024taming}, a serving system with chunked prefill optimizations. \sys achieves 1.95$\times$ higher performance (1.64$\times$ average), validating our approach against advanced systems with scheduling optimizations.
+Detailed results are in~\autoref{appendix:sarathi-serve}.}